hypo69/hypo/docs/gemini/en/consultant/src/suppliers/aliexpress/api/api.md

         fields: str | list = None,
         country: str = None,
         **kwargs) -> List[model_Product]:
-        """Retrieves product details.
+        """Retrieves product details from AliExpress.

-        :param product_ids: One or more product IDs or links.
+        :param product_ids: One or more product IDs or URLs.
+        :type product_ids: str | list[str]
         :param fields: Fields to include in the results.
 Defaults to all.
+        :type fields: str | list[str]
         :param country: Filter products for a specific country.
-        :returns: A list of product details.
+        :type country: str
         :raises ProductsNotFoudException: If no products are found.
-        :raises Exception: For other potential errors during execution.
+        :raises Exception: For other API errors.
+        :return: A list of product details.
+        :rtype: list[model_Product]
         """
-        # Convert input product IDs to a string.
         product_ids = get_product_ids(product_ids)
         product_ids = get_list_as_string(product_ids)